ntundt/picsend/README.md

-# picsend
+# Picsender
-Using it and cron you can organize sending pictures into VK group chat
+Automatic picsender that allows you to send pictures into VK.com group chat.
+Nothing interesting.